sgsophiegriffiths/hangman/README.md

 ## License
-This Hangman game is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.
+This Hangman game has no licensing.

 Have fun playing Hangman!